-For the first time, our study showed how important it is to account for the mutual interaction among ISM gas phases in order to model diffuse polarization detected at low radio frequencies.
-Nevertheless, we acknowledge the limitations of the analytical, steady-state, approach we used to define n_e and to identify the five gas phases listed in Table 3.
-We already commented on the strong parametric dependence of n_e on the value of ζ (see Sect.
-2.4), which requires more detailed studies on CR propagation models across the multiphase ISM (e.g., Padovani et al. 2018; Kempski & Quataert 2021).
-Moreover, time-dependent chemistry should be considered in order to properly account for the ionization state of warm and cold gas phases (e.g., de Avillez et al. 2020), which inevitably affects the process of differential Faraday rotation (Rappaz et al. 2022).
-However, the error we make by applying Eq.
+Our study shows, for the first time, how important it is to account for the mutual interaction among ISM gas phases in order to model diffuse polarization detected at low radio frequencies.
+Nevertheless, we acknowledge the limitations of the analytical, steady-state, approach we used to define $n_e$ and to identify the five gas phases listed in Table 3.
+We have commented on the strong parametric dependence of $n_e$ on the value of $\zeta$ (see Sect.
+2.4), which requires more detailed studies on CR propagation models across the multiphase ISM (e.g., Padovani et al. 2018; Kempski & Quataert 2022).
+Moreover, time-dependent

+&lt;sup>9 http://github.com/BarbaraSiljeg/Brightnesstemperature-of-21-cm-line-from-a-simulation chemistry should be considered in order to properly account for the ionization state of warm and cold gas phases (e.g., de Avillez et al. 2020), which inevitably affects the process of differential Faraday rotation (Rappaz et al. 2022).
+However, the error we made when applying Eq.
 (6) only underestimates the true amount of ionized gas (de Avillez & Breitschwerdt 2012).
-This means that in this work we provided lower limits to the Faraday rotation from the multiphase and ionized ISM that has an impact on the observed synchrotron polarization at low radio frequencies.
-Despite the caveats behind the estimate of n_e , we stress that our approach is a step forward in modelling low-frequency synchrotron polarization affected by Faraday rotation based on MHD simulations.
-To our knowledge, this work is the first attempt to study synthetic observations at low frequency using simulations that include distinct gas phases ranging over several orders of magnitude in T and $n{\rm H}$.
+This means that in this work, we have provided lower limits to the Faraday rotation from the multiphase and ionized ISM that has an impact on the observed synchrotron polarization at low radio frequencies.
+Despite the caveats behind the estimate of $n{\rm e}$ , we stress that our approach is a step forward in modeling lowfrequency synchrotron polarization affected by Faraday rotation based on MHD simulations.
+To our knowledge, this work is the first attempt to study synthetic observations at low frequency